idhin/idhin/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Freelance
+- 🔭 I’m currently research on Security Operations
 - 🌱 I’m currently learning Golang
 - 👯 I’m looking to collaborate on Web Development
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about anything
 - 📫 How to reach me: khulafaur@rasyid.in